Low Vision Care for Macular Degeneration in Colorado

 Can I Drive With Macular Degeneration?

 There are low vision glasses that enable low vision patients to drive.
 Whether these are suitable for you depends on two main factors: the level of your vision and the driving laws in your specific region.
-Consult Low Vision Of Colorado to provide you with detailed information.
+Consult Low Vision Of Nebraska to provide you with detailed information.

 Is Macular Degeneration Genetic?